huzaifa112003/Sudoku-Solver-kivy/README.md

 # Sudoku-Solver-kivy
 automatic interactive sudoku solver using kivy
+- Download all the files from the folder "Sudoku Solver-kivy".
 - Download and Install Anaconda Navigator from its official website.
 - Open Anaconda and go to Enviornments.
 - In Enviornments create a new enviornment and from the packages install a package named "conda".